Kentlake High School: Notable alumni

-Band Accomplishments
+Band accomplishments

 In just its second year of existence, Kentlake's Jazz Ensemble took top honors in the Heritage New Orleans Jazz Festival.
 In 1999, the Jazz Ensemble finished 1st in its classification at the Reno Jazz Festival and 3rd at the Lionel Hampton Jazz Festival.
 That same year, the group undertook the challenge of performing the Ellington/Strayhorn “Jazz Nutcracker Suite” in its entirety and committed to making it an annual event by performing it again during the subsequent holiday seasons.
 That annual performance has since evolved into the highly popular Jingle Jazz Concert.
 One of the benefits of being a new high school in these times is having up-to-date technology, which includes digital recording capabilities.
 The jazz ensemble students have recorded, engineered, and produced a composite CD of the 1998-2000 and 2004 Kentlake Jazz Ensembles, and even contributed the cover art as well.
 Just this week the Kentlake High School Jazz Ensemble has been declared the winner (by taped audition) of the “Big Bad Voodoo Daddy Contest”, sponsored by Selmer Music Co., resulting in a performance by the recording group at Kentlake on March 21, 2001.
 To top it off, the 2001 band was selected as one of the top 15 groups nationally and performed at the prestigious Essentially Ellington Festival in New York City.
 In 2004 the Jazz Ensemble took Grand Sweepstakes honors at the New Orleans Heritage Festival, which is also attended in 2010.

 In 2007, the band took top honors at the Boise State Gene Harris Jazz Festival and twice has been selected as the top band at the University of Montana Buddy DeFranco Jazz Festival (2009 and 2012).
 Several band alumni have moved into the professional music scene as performers, recording industry workers, and music teachers.

 Kentlake's former band Director, Chuck Stowell who is a graduate of the University of Washington, retired after the 2014 school year.
 Jonathan Urmenita replaced him.
-Urmenita is a graduate of Washington State University and is in his 6th year at the school.
+Urmenita is a graduate of Washington State University.

 Controversies

 In February 2000 Chief Judge John Coughenour ordered the school to reinstate a student who had been suspended for creating an unofficial school website at home stating the school did not have the authority to punish students for exercising their freedom of speech outside of school.

 In March 2011, a Kentlake High School teacher, Barbara Anderson, was charged with felony sexual misconduct with a minor after she was accused of having sex with a 17-year-old boy.

 On April 3, 2012, two students were arrested by the Kent Police Department after the administration reported that a loaded gun had been brought to school.
 According to the letter passed out by the administration, no harm was originally intended.
-A small handgun was confiscated and two students have been expelled.
+A small handgun was confiscated, and two students have been expelled.

+In 2023, another teacher, Jesse Webb, was charged for inappropriate conduct with a 15-year-old student.